-Establishing Direction: The Role of a Vision and General Plan

-General plans are the foundation that establishes direction on the "big" issues.
-Heber's Envision 2050 visioning process started with a survey, a web site and then a workshop intended to ascertain issues of importance to everyone in the community.
+Establishing Direction: The Role of a Vision and General Plan a web site and then a workshop intended to ascertain issues of importance to everyone in the community.
 A community values assessment and a land use visioning exercise resulted in a vision map and vision principles.
 The vision map and principles became the foundation for this general plan.